spawnmarvel/quickguides/amqp/Readme.md

 #### 11.03.2022 Update end

 ### SSL VM1 Client:
-* If you do not need or don't yet have the client CA's and certificate, go to: 6.1 But we can verify_peer from client
+* If you do not need or don't yet have the client CA's and certificate, go to: 6.1 section: But we can verify_peer from client
 * 1 = Same steps as VM2 but with VM1 hostname
 * 2, 3, 4 = same steps
 * GOTO 6, 7